RobD30/MaterializeSandbox/NOTES.md

 # NOTES

 * Sidebar Nav opens on the left by default.
 You can open on the right with some changes.
+* Set up some fun collections and list.
+Also figured out how to make siblings in an element with emment.